This article includes :

 Chemistry is divided into 3 parts- Physical, Organic and Inorganic.
 A greater number of questions are asked from Physical and Inorganic Chemistry.
 Applicants should follow the right syllabus and study all the 3 components thoroughly.

-JEE Main Chemistry Syllabus
+JEE Main Chemistry Important Chapters:

 Class 11 and 12 CBSE syllabus forms the basis of questions in JEE Main.
 Candidates should study from the NCERT textbooks to clear all the basic concepts.
 The chapter wise syllabus for Chemistry is given below: